jeetsukumaran/DendroPy/docs/source/developer.rst

 .. code-block:: shell

-   bumpver --update patch
+   bumpver update --patch
-   bumpver --update minor
+   bumpver update --minor
-   bumpver --update major
+   bumpver update --major

 This will create a tagged commit that updates the source (i.e., `__version__`) with the new version number